 - Type IIb: Largest, Most Durable, and Producing the Most Force

 Different types of muscle fibers excel at different tasks.
 The capacity for muscle fibers to expand is of utmost importance in bodybuilding.
 Hypertrophy exercise stimulates the growth of Type II fibers more than Type I fibers.
-Because of this, a muscle with a higher proportion of Type II muscular fibers will have greater expansion potential.
+Because of this, a muscle with a higher proportion of Type II muscular fibers will have more significant expansion potential.

 Mostly, people have roughly the same ratio of Type I to Type II muscle fibers in each muscle, anywhere between 5 and 10%.
 The usual makeup of chest muscles consists of roughly 60% Type II and 40% Type I fibers.